 What is the Best Adrenal Gland Operation for Adrenal Tumors?

 Did you know that 90% of adrenal surgery is performed by surgeons who do 4 or fewer adrenal operations per year?
-Folks, why are you letting non experts operate on you?
+Folks, why are you letting non-experts operate on you?
 The results are not nearly as good and most of you are not getting the best operation for your situation.

-As you can see from the figures and operative videos we have on the website, as soon as the surgeon enters into the retroperitoneum it allows him/her direct access to the adrenal gland.
+As you can see from the figures and operative videos we have on this website, as soon as the surgeon enters into the retroperitoneum (back) it allows him/her direct access to the adrenal gland.
 This makes the mobilization of other structures less extensive.
 This leads to shorter operative times, less blood loss, less postoperative pain and shorter length of hospital stay.

-The Scar is the smallest and hiden on the sides of the lower back.The cosmetic outcome is exceptional after Mini-Posterior Retroperitoneal Scope Adrenalectomy (Mini-PRSA).
-This approach is especially great if the patient has had any previous operations, such as bariatric surgery (gastric band, sleeve gastrectomy, gastric bypass), gallbladder surgery (cholecystectomy), liver surgery, stomach surgery, bowel surgery of any kind (colectomy, appendectomy, etc) or any previous kind of gynecological operations (Caesarian section, hysterectomy, etc) Additionally, since the whole operation is performed behind the abdominal cavity (retroperitoneum) there is no formation of intra-abdominal scar tissue that can cause small bowel obstruction.
+The scar is the smallest and hidden on the sides of the lower back.The cosmetic outcome is exceptional after Mini Back Scope Adrenalectomy (MBSA).
+This approach is especially great if the patient has had any previous operations, such as bariatric surgery (gastric band, sleeve gastrectomy, gastric bypass), gallbladder surgery (cholecystectomy), liver surgery, stomach surgery, bowel surgery of any kind (colectomy, appendectomy, etc) or any previous kind of gynecological operation (C-section, hysterectomy, etc) Additionally, since the whole operation is performed behind the abdominal cavity (retroperitoneum) there is no formation of intra-abdominal scar tissue that can cause painful and dangerous small bowel obstruction.
 Another advantage with this technique is that it reduces the risk of postoperative, incisional hernia formation.
-The cosmetic outcome of Mini-Posterior Retroperitoneal Scope Adrenalectomy (Mini-PRSA) is exceptional.
+The cosmetic outcome of Mini Back Scope Adrenalectomy (MBSA) is exceptional.

-- How to become our patient and have Dr Carling perform your adrenal operation.
+- How to become our patient and have Dr. Carling perform your adrenal operation.